Personal Property Tax Questions

 What personal property is prorated?

-The proration of personal property taxes applies to motor vehicles (autos, trucks, motorcycles), recreational vehicles, trailers (including mobile homes) and other vehicular equipment requiring registration through the Virginia Department of Motor Vehicles and boats requiring registration through Game and Inland Fisheries (GIF).
+The proration of personal property taxes applies to motor vehicles (autos, trucks, motorcycles), recreational vehicles, trailers, and other vehicular equipment requiring registration through the Virginia Department of Motor Vehicles and boats requiring registration through Game and Inland Fisheries (GIF).

-Airplanes, machinery and tools, and business personal property are not prorated.
+Airplanes, mobile homes, machinery and tools, and business personal property are not prorated.

 What does proration of personal property taxes mean?